Pi4J/pi4j-example-devices/README.md

 This package does not use any other code within my repo.

 MCP4725  12 bit DAC
 src/main/java/com/pi4j/devices/mcp4725/README.md
 This package does not use any other code within my repo.

+1602A LCD  HD44780U
+App uses SN74HC595 to control the LCD
+src/main/java/com/pi4j/devices/hd44780u/README.md

+1602A LCD  HD44780U
+PCF8574A I2C  Controller.
+App uses PCF8574A to control the LCD
+src/main/java/com/pi4j/devices/pcf8574A/README.md